 - In the case of a grazing or hay lease, have or will obtain a Premises Identification Number.

 Eligible bidders can bid on any agricultural Crown land offered for lease by auction once the auction has opened and before it closes.
 Auction dates will be advertised on this site, at Ministry of Agriculture Regional Offices and on McDougall’s website.

 How to bid

-- Agricultural Crown land auction sales will be accessible online with services provided by a private auction company.
-Each bidder will need to register on the auction site in accordance with their requirements.
+Agricultural Crown land lease auctions will be accessible online with services provided by McDougall Auctioneers Ltd. Each bidder will need to register on the auction site in accordance with its requirements.

 The 2023 Crown land grazing rates are $8.18 per animal unit month.
 This rate is set by formula in section 3-5 of The Provincial Land (Agriculture) Regulations using the preceding October and November cattle prices and billed yearly.

 Cultivation rates are communicated to lessees in the spring of each year.
 Rental rates on sellable cultivated and previously cultivated lands increased by 45 per cent over the formula rate on January 1, 2018.
 The rate increase does not apply to co-op, former federal (PFRA) or transitioned Saskatchewan Pastures Program pastures.

 After the Ministry of Agriculture allocates agricultural Crown leases through the McDougall Auctioneer Ltd. website and the eligible bidder is awarded the lease, auction results are posted online.
 See the Related Items section to download the latest lease auction results.